A Beginner’s Guide to Software Defect Classification

-Most defects occur because of the mistakes in program design, source code or by the operating systems on which the program is running.
-Although the QA experts are putting a lot of effort into preventing defects occurring in the software programs, however, the defects in the software products still appear in them.
+Most defects occur because of the mistakes in program design, source code, or in the operating systems on which the program is running.
+While QA experts put constant effort into preventing defects occurring in software programs, software defects in products are still a routine occurrence.
 For a software system or program to perform its functionality accurately, it needs to be 100% bug-free.

 An organized and directed defect management effort is required to identify and remove the defects in a program.
-Generally, bug management comprises of the following two methodologies:
+Generally, bug management comprises of the following two methodologies: testing, and debugging.

 Testing is the process of finding defects in a piece of code or a system.
 The system is tested against given and unexpected requirements while the resulting behaviors of the system are noted.

 Defects are given a priority and severity level to help the development team understand the defect level and extent.
 Defect classification is essential and is absolutely needed as the development team cannot resolve all the defects simultaneously.
-This defect classification allows the development team to decide which defects need to be fixed on an immediate basis and to what extent the functionality of the program is affected by the defects.
+This classification allows the development team to decide which defects need to be fixed on an immediate basis and to what extent the functionality of the program is affected by the defects.

-The fact that how quickly a defect needs to be fixed is determined by defect priority.
+How quickly a defect needs to be fixed is determined by defect priority.
 If there is a major bug in the program, its priority would be listed as “high”.

 - High: Fix the defect immediately.
-The system is unable to perform its core functionality or test execution is blocked by the defect.
+The system is unable to perform its core functionality, or test execution is blocked by the defect.

 - Medium: Fix the defect soon.
-The system fails to perform functionality and the test execution is not blocked.
+The system fails to perform functionality, and the test execution is not blocked.

 - Low: Fix “High” and “Medium” priority bugs before fixing this one but don’t neglect this bug as it needs to be fixed too.

 - Deferred: The bug prioritized as deferred means that the bug is most likely to be fixed in the upcoming releases.
-The reasons behind this may be that the priority of the bug is low and there is a lack of time for the release and/or the bug does not make a major effect on the functionality of the software.
+The reasons behind this may be that the priority of the bug is low and there is a lack of time for the release, and/or the bug does not make a major effect on the functionality of the software.

-Severity can be of following types:
+Defect severity can be of the following types: